So you want to be a "Rock Star"?

 Steamroller-Live

 We were doing very well in the Central Valley, getting known, building a fan base, and then the idiots decided they wanted to move down to the south bay area to "make it big".
 Brilliant, start from scratch all over again.
+From "big fish/small pond" to "tiny minnow in the ocean".
 I made my case for staying another year or two, but no. Have a good time.
 Adios amigos.
-I played jazz and blues, on and off.
+I played covers, jazz and blues, on and off.

 Kronic

-Ha ha!
-Good one, Rick!
-I was certain that they would say "No!" and that would be that.
+I was absolutely certain that they would say "Corvair?
+No." and that would be that.

 Awesome!